 It is the endeavor of every homeowner to transform their living space into a cozy and comfortable place where they can stay comfortably and enjoy the time spent in the house with the family.
 The walls get painted in beautiful shades, furniture is added, decor pieces, throw pillows, cushions, upholsteries, some greeneries, and rugs are thrown in to create an inviting and warm ambiance for the family members where they will love to come back home to.
-An important aspect of home treatment without which every effort of homeowners will go in vain is window treatment.
+However an important aspect of home decor are getting the proper window treatments, such as vertical blinds or window shades.

 Windows & Window Treatments

 Every house has multiple windows for the purpose of ventilation and light filtration.
 They help to fill our spaces with natural light and air and also allow access to the outside world.
 Beautiful as windows as are, the absence of window treatments like blinds and shades can seriously impact the living conditions of the people and can prove to be a major deterrent in any effort to create the ideal warm ambiance for the inmates of the house.
 This is because windows are the single biggest cause of energy loss in the house.
 The wide expanse of glass causes heat to escape during the cold winter months and to stream into the house during the hot summer days.
 Either way, they cause the heaters and air conditioners to overwork to keep maintaining the temperature inside the house.
 This is reflected in the inflating electricity bills every month.
 Uncovered windows can also seriously jeopardize the privacy and safety of the house by exposing them to every passerby.
 They will also cause harmful UV rays and unfiltered glares of the sun to enter the house and interfere with your work, sleep, or entertainment experience.
 To address these concerns window treatments are extremely critical and also help to add aesthetic interest and value to the windows and to the living space.

 Need for Insulation & Roller Shades